Omelug/TelegramStalker/README.txt

 1/ async downloading from telegram - It uses only one users now,
-    idk if is the big problem, it is not priority now 2/ download of regex dont works (and it is not priority yes) 3/ WTF some weird errors during replies downloading
+    idk if is the big problem, it is not priority now 2/ download of regex files dont works (and it is not priority yes) 3/ WTF some weird errors during replies downloading
 4/ checking already running scripts is heavy (I think it is cause by tg_db.py init) 5/ do test server and test files regex and other stuff